AshuAshenafi/BullhornWithSecurityWeek7/README.md

-##Spring Boot Exercise 403 after Lecture 406
-The application has 3 pages:
-    * a course page,
-    * a teacher page and
-    * a student page.
-The Application also creates 3 users:
-    * one withADMIN role,
-    * one with USER role and
-    * one with both.
-The permissions on the security is that only people with the admin role can see the teacher page and only people with the user role can see the student page.
+##Spring Boot Week-7 Challenge Bullhorn with Spring Security
+This Application is kind of like Twitter.
+It will allow a user to post a message, and everyone else to see all the messages that have been posted.

 Thank you!
-by Ashenafi Maru"Spring Security Lecture 404 with Exercise 403
+by Ashenafi Maru
 ##username/pwd =
     1)bart/bart is USER
-    2)ted/ted is ADMIN
+    2)admin/admin is ADMIN
-    3) super/super has both USER and ADMIN priviledges"